Definition of allocative efficiency

 - Monopolies can increase price above the marginal cost of production and are allocatively inefficient.
 This is because monopolies have market power and can increase price to reduce consumer surplus.

-Monopoly sets a price of Pm.
-This is allocatively inefficient because Price is greater than MC.
+- Monopoly sets a price of Pm.
+This is allocatively inefficient because at this output of Qm, price is greater than MC.

 Allocative efficiency and productive efficiency

-Productive Efficiency is concerned with producing goods with lowest cost.
+Productive Efficiency is concerned with producing goods at the lowest cost.
 This occurs on the production possibility frontier (PPF).

 (Note producing on the production possibility frontier is not necessarily allocatively efficient because a PPF only shows the potential output.
 Allocative efficiency is concerned with the distribution of goods and this requires the addition of indifference curves.